piephai/SolutionArchitect/SolutionArchitectAssociate.md

 Your AWS account has full trust on your IAM.
 As such, IAM as a service can have the same permissions as the root user with exception to billing and payment.

+- No Cost
+- Global Service / Global resilience
+- Allow or Deny its identities on AWS account
+- No direct control on external accounts or users
+- Identity federation and MFA

 ### **IAM User**

 An IAM user is an identity which present humans or applications that need access to your account.
 An access and secret key can be generated for an IAM user which can then be used for AWS CLI or AWS SDK.